Skip to content

 NameTypeRequiredDescription

-timeUnittimeunitfalseThe time unit for the number.
+timeUnittimeunitfalseThe time unit of the value.
 Defaults to nano

-Example - Add numeric duration to a timestamp to compute end time.
+Use case: Add numeric duration to a timestamp to compute an end time

 {